0xAbdalrahman/SOC-Monitoring-Lab/README.md

 ## Skills Learned

 ##### Active Directory & Windows Security:
-- Configured and managed AD domains, user accounts, permissions, and security policies.
+- Configured and managed AD domains and user accounts.
 ##### Splunk SIEM
-- Installed, configured, and used Splunk for log collection, searching, and dashboard creation.
+- Installed, configured, and used Splunk for log collection and searching.
 ##### Log Analysis
 - Analyzed and interpreted Windows and network logs to detect suspicious activity.
 ##### Attack Understanding